kenlabs/metaverse-school/docs/contribute/README.md

 Because how-tos are so goal-oriented, they are often the content used most frequently by novices.
 Keep this in mind, and create as simple of content as possible; you can always point the reader to more complex material that they can explore if they wish.

-When writing a how-to for NFT School, please use the following basic structure:
+When writing a how-to for Metaverse School, please use the following basic structure:

 1. What we're about to do.
 2. The steps we need to do.